15 Aug Airline approved cases – a guide to selecting a suitable option

 Another key advantage of using one of the many carry on approved cases from Cases UK is that should the airline deem the case too large, heavy or unsuitable to be taken on with you – and must be checked into the hold – you can guarantee that the equipment contained within that airline approved case will still be perfectly protected.

-Airline Approved Cases from our online shop
+Airline Approved Cases

 They are manufactured from an exceptionally tough HPX resin exterior shell, are extremely sturdy, have strong and hard wearing hinges, press and pull latches for ease of use and are surprisingly lightweight too.
 This last point is particularly useful as many operators also specify a weight limit to airline approved cases – commonly 10kg for taking on to the flight (including contents).
 Besides this there is also a special laptop case that offers a lid organiser and foam cushioning, making it perfect if you are heading off on an important business trip or are catching up on work whilst travelling.